psamuels00/biking/README.md

 ## Graph Notes
 <a name="notes"></a>

-The timeline for data analysis is:
+The timeline for data collection is:

 - Day 1 (Oct 11, 2024) - Start tracking distance manually
 - Day 30 (Nov 9, 2024) - Start tracking distance, speed, and elevation using Strava
-- Day 43 (Nov 22, 2024) - Start to access Strava data via API and generate graphs
-- Day 93 (Jan 11, 2025) - Start calculating Performance Index

 The green shades on most graphs indicate the day of week, as follows: